jacquine/ARToolkit.js-with-Three.js/article.md

 These markers are square images with a thick black border surrounded by a thick white border.
 If you observed other AR markers or tried making your own, you might remember that we need to have an image that is a) high-contrast and b) rotationally asymmetric (if you put it flat on your table and rotate it 90, 180, or 270 degrees, it should look different in each angle).

 The reason that we need them to be high-contrast is because ARToolKit converts these markers into a 16x16 black-and-white thresholded image, and recognizes the rectangle shapes in that image.
 After finding the pattern (rectangular shapes) it compares them to registered markers.
-If enough pixels match a registered marker, ARTK will tell our app that it has found a marker and calculates the transformation matrix that would turn a square into
+If enough pixels match a registered marker, ARToolKit will tell our app that it has found a marker and calculates the transformation matrix that would turn a square into

 Code snippet that initializes ARTK and loads a pattern marker:
 ```javascript